moona3k/ai-news-bot/DOCS.md

 - URL can be anywhere in the text

 The bot will:
-1. Post `:thinking_party: Thinking...` publicly
+1. Show animated rocket progress: `🌍 · 🚀 · · · · · · 🌒` → `🌕`
 2. Fetch, summarize, and research the article
-3. Update the "Thinking..." message with the final haiku + link
+3. Replace animation with the final haiku + link
-4. Add thread replies (ELI5 + Research)
+4. Add thread replies (ELI5 + Research + Comic + Infographic)

 **Note:** Duplicate detection only applies to `#ai-latest`.
 Using `/ai-news` in other channels always works, even for previously posted articles.